30-Year-Old Offensive Tackle – Carolina Panthers

 Michael Oher Contract Information:

-Signed a two-year contract with the Panthers in March of 2015.
+Signed a three-year, $21.6 million contract extension with the Panthers in June of 2016.

 To instantly reveal our fantasy analysis of every player – including Michael Oher – simply subscribe now.